-- b.
-Two randomized controlled trials investigated the use of DTG-based regimens among pregnant and breastfeeding women and found DTG to be more effective than NNRTI-based regimens.
-The potential signal of neural tube defects for women of childbearing potential has been examined extensively; the risk is lower than initially observed and does not affect its use for women of childbearing potential. - c.
-All women choosing to continue dolutegravir while planning to conceive will be supported in this decision and advised to commence or continue folic acid 5 mg. - 2.
+- 1. For a woman on dolutegravir wishing to conceive: - a.
+Women should be fully informed that the prevalence of neural tube defects is higher following dolutegravir exposure at conception than with other types of ART at conception (equating to 3 per 1000 births vs 1 per 1000 births). - b.
+The best safety data in pregnancy are for efavirenz or atazanavir/r and these should be considered first line in pregnancy. - c.
+All women choosing to continue dolutegravir while planning to conceive will be supported in this decision and advised to commence or continue folic acid 5 mg.
+Women should be advised to make an informed choice considering immense benefits vs small risk of neural tube defect with DTG. - 2.
 For a woman on dolutegravir who becomes or is pregnant: - a.
-We acknowledge the neural tube has closed within 28 days of conception but the mechanism of some of the reported abnormalities remains uncertain.
-If dolutegravir is the best ART choice for the woman, the neural tube defect risk of 0.2% or less should be discussed and if a woman accepts this risk then dolutegravir can be continued in pregnancy. - b.
+We acknowledge the neural tube has closed within 6 weeks of conception but the mechanism of some of the reported abnormalities remains uncertain.
+If dolutegravir is the best ART choice for the woman, the neural tube defect risk of 0.3% should be discussed and if a woman accepts this risk then dolutegravir can be continued in pregnancy. - b.
 We do not recommend switching from dolutegravir if the pregnancy is confirmed to be already past 6 weeks' gestation unless there are other reasons to consider switching. - c.
 If the physician/woman choose(s) to switch, use a regimen for which there are the most safety data in pregnancy, such as efavirenz or atazanavir/r.